AJ Styles: Personal life

 Jones has been married to school teacher Wendy since 2000.
 They have three sons: Ajay Covell Jones (born May 3, 2005), Avery Jones (born February 14, 2007), and Albey Jones (born September 15, 2009), and a daughter, Anney Jones (born October 8, 2014).
 Their first son's middle name was taken from the last name of Jones' best friend and fellow wrestler Christopher Daniels, whose real name is Daniel Covell.
 In 2010, Jones acquired a large tattoo down the right side of his torso which reads "AJ 05-03-05 02-14-07 09-15-09", representing his initials and birth dates of his first three children.
 In 2016, he added the birth date of his fourth child, reading "10-08-14".
 The family lives in Gainesville, Georgia.
+Avery would make his professional wrestling debut on June 26, 2026, wrestling under the name "Avery Styles".

 Jones is a devout Christian, stating that in his life, "It's God first and family second."
 He is a fan of Christian hip hop music, and his favorite groups to listen to are the West Coast-based K2S, Lil' Raskull, FTF, and L.G.
 Wise.
 While Jones was working for TNA, he met GRITS members Stacey "Coffee" Jones and Teron "Bonafide" Carter at Universal Studios Florida, TNA's former primary television taping location.
-Jones would become good friends with the duo, using their remix of his entrance music "I Am", later renamed "Get Ready to Fly").
+Jones would become good friends with the duo, using their remix of his entrance music "I Am", later renamed "Get Ready to Fly".

-Jones has been accused throughout his career of being homophobic and being prejudiced against LGBTQ+ people due to his use of the anti-gay slur "faggot" on numerous occasions.
-NWA censored part of a NWA TNA segment in 2003, due to his use of inappropriate language, particularly his directing of the slur at Disco Inferno.
-Management gave no consequences to Jones, but he did apologize stating that the slur "is a word you just say when you're when goofing off."
+Jones has been accused throughout his career of being homophobic and being prejudiced against LGBTQ people due to his use of the anti-gay slur "faggot" on numerous occasions.
+The NWA censored part of an NWA TNA segment in 2003 due to his use of inappropriate language, particularly his directing of the slur at Disco Inferno.
+Management gave no consequences to Jones, who apologized, stating that the slur was "a word you just say when you're goofing off."
 At a 2005 Ring of Honor show, Styles used the slur against an audience member during a match against Cima.
 During a backstage segment at a Pro Wrestling Guerrilla show, Styles interrupted a promo for Kevin Steen and used the slur against him.

 Championships and accomplishments

 Styles has won numerous titles wrestling in international promotions, such as Revolution Pro Wrestling's RPW British Heavyweight Championship (right hand) and being a two-time IWGP Heavyweight Champion while with New Japan Pro-Wrestling (left hand).

-In TNA, he won the TNA World Heavyweight Championship twice and the NWA World Heavyweight Championship three times.
+In TNA, he won the TNA World Heavyweight Championship twice and the NWA World's Heavyweight Championship three times.

 Winning the TNA Legends/Television Championship (of which he is a two-time title holder) made him the first TNA Grand Slam Champion.

 Styles is a two-time WWE Champion.